kamioftea/advent-of-code-2022/README.md

 When the pull request is merged into main, a [second GitHub action](./.github/workflows/rust-docs.yml) is triggered.
 This:

-- Merges the main branch changes into the `ghpages` branch
-- Builds the docs with `rustdoc`
+- Builds the docs
-- Builds the static landing page with [11ty](https://www.11ty.dev/)
+- Builds the static site
-- Deletes the old `/docs`, and copied the updated version in their place
-- Commits and pushes any changes.

-The [GitHub Pages Site](https://kamioftea.github.io/advent-of-code-2022) for the repository is set to be published from the `/docs` folder of the `ghpages` branch, so this commit and push triggers a re-deployment of the pages site with the updated content automatically.
+- Bundles them into an artefact suitable for GitHub pages
+- Deploys the bundle to the repositories [GitHub Pages site](https://kamioftea.github.io/advent-of-code-2022).

 ## Previous years: